 698 So.2d 1328 (Fla.
 1st DCA 1997).

 Since 1993, Michael R. Rollo has focused on the legal defense of citizens accused of crimes and has represented thousands of clients over the years.
 Virtually all of those representations have been in serious felony and misdemeanor criminal cases.

 Mr. Rollo is one of very few Florida criminal trial attorneys who has been deemed an expert in the practice of Criminal Trial Law, having achieved Board Certification by the Florida Bar in 2003, 2008, 2013, and 2018.

 Besides criminal trials and hearings of all types, Mike Rollo will review and accept selected:

 An arrest and prosecution is often a difficult and embarrassing event, and you may not fully understand what is happening to you . . . when it is happening to you.

-Because Mr. Rollo understands his clients are often worried about the experience and knows that they need a trusted guide in these unfamiliar paths, he walks them with care through the process while watching out for and advocating their best interests at every turn.
+Mike Rollo understands his clients are often worried about the experience and knows that they need a trusted guide in these unfamiliar paths.
+He informs them, guides them, and walks them with care through the process while advocating their best interests at every turn.